Dudeman85/CVid-LegacyPlayer/README.md

 ```

 ## Usage
 The program can only play .wav audio and a custom video format.
 Therefore the included python script VideoConverter.py should be used to generate those files from an mp4 or other video format.

 ### Convert Video
-To convert a video you need a python environment set up:
+To convert a video, you first need to set up the environment, then simply run:
 ```
 python VideoConverter.py video.mp4 -h 100
 ```